Choosing the best shipping label printer for your small business

 You’ll surely realize that investing in the best shipping label printer saves time, reduces mistakes and label misunderstandings, and lessens the effort it takes to Sendle parcels to your valued customers.

 A thermal printer uses a heated printhead to create an image.

-As opposed to laser and inkjet printing, the result of thermal printing is clearer and more capable of withstanding wear related to shipping.
+As opposed to laser and inkjet printing, the result of thermal printing is clearer and more capable of withstanding wear and tear related to shipping.

 The printed image is set immediately after printing and can be applied to packages without dealing with smearing or smudging.
 Amazing!

 Not all thermal printers are made equal though.
 There are two distinct types of thermal printing.

 Just as with traditional printers, there are different types of label printers.

 Unlike traditional printers, label printers rely on thermal technology.
 This ensures a clear and non-smudged print every time

 There are two different printing technologies that these thermal printers utilize: direct thermal and thermal transfer.
 While all the printers we’re featuring are direct thermal, it’s good to know the difference, especially when choosing the best shipping label printer for you.